vpatel2398/Miniproject-Part-II/README.md

 4. Hetvi Shah - 101439231

 ## Project Description:
-Creating a Ship Wreck prediction application using the Titanic dataset and Streamlit.
+Creating an island Survival prediction application using the Titanic dataset and Streamlit.

 ## Steps:
 1. We created our own random dataset with the help of the following Dataset: [Titanic dataset](https://www.kaggle.com/datasets/brendan45774/test-file).